FahimAnzamDip/triangle-pos/README.md

 ![Triangle POS](public/images/logo-dark.png)
->This Project is ready for Testing.
-(Only Reports are not available right now, But I am working on it).
+>This Project is ready for Testing & also for Production.
+(Only Reports are not available right now).

 # Installation